AhrenHart/Glasgow5GDataset2025/README.md

 ## 👤 Author
 Ahren Hart – Researcher at University of the West of Scotland, focused on Holographic Communication Networks Enhanced By 5G/6G Networks and AI.
 Collected with open-source tools like Speedtest CLI.
-All data is anonymized and for public research use.2.8s
+All data is anonymized and for public research use.